 What if I just want to look at records and don't need copies made?

 We may still charge a fee for the time or cost of record retrieval, if it takes more than 15 minutes.

 What if I can't afford the fee?

 We will work with you to reduce the cost by narrowing the scope of your request, and by arranging to provide record reviews at a local DEQ office instead of copying and mailing records to you.
 We will never charge you a records fee over $25 before discussing it with you in advance.

 We accept checks, money orders and cash.
-Although we are unable to accept credit card payments online at this time, the DEQ Revenue section can accept credit/debit card (Visa/MasterCard only) payments whenever prepayment (i.e., an in-state request for services estimated to exceed $1,000 or any out-of-state request) is required or the request is made by a federal/local/state government organization.
+Although we are unable to accept credit card payments online at this time, the DEQ Revenue section can accept credit/debit card (Visa/MasterCard/Discover only) payments only when prepayment is required (any request from outside Oregon and/or generating fees estimated to exceed $1,000) or the request is made by a federal/local/state government organization.
 A signed copy of the DEQ fee estimate and the DEQ credit card authorization form must be submitted to the DEQ Revenue section to initiate payment by credit/debit card.

 We strive to make our response time as short as possible.
 We expect to contact you directly regarding your request within 10 days.

 Why do I have to use this form?
 Why can't I just come to the DEQ office and have the records retrieved while I wait?